Addiction Studies (ADST)

 Pre-requisites: successful completion of ADST 350 or permission of instructor.

-Students will obtain an opportunity to integrate and develop their knowledge and skills in an appropriate and relevant setting that will assist in their development as addiction treatment or prevention professionals.
+Integrate and develop knowledge and skills in appropriate and relevant settings that will assist in development as addiction treatment or prevention professionals.

 ADST 395.
 INTERNSHIP.
 1-3 Credits.